← Back to Clinical Trials

 Eligibility Criteria

 Inclusion Criteria: * Patients over the age of 18, * living in Reunion and * having a diagnosis of Long COVID according to the World Health Organization (WHO) definition will be included in this study. * These patients must attest to their primary infection with Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2) and present a negative antigen test at the time of inclusion.
-Exclusion Criteria: Patients: * with a chronic or disabling respiratory pathology preventing respiratory training (asthma, Chronic Obstructive Pulmonary Disease (COPD), active tuberculosis, pulmonary sequelae of COVID-19, etc.) practicing or having practiced a regular respiratory control technique (yoga, Cardiac coherence training, etc.) in the last 6 months * taking a beta-blocker, betamimetic, anti-arrhythmic, morphine, antidepressant treatment (Escitalopram) * having a pacemaker or severe heart disease * Current and known pregnancy or breastfeeding woman * with a cognitive deficit * under guardianship/cu
+Exclusion Criteria: Patients: * with a chronic or disabling respiratory pathology preventing respiratory training (asthma, Chronic Obstructive Pulmonary Disease (COPD), active tuberculosis, pulmonary sequelae of COVID-19, etc.) practicing or having practiced a regular respiratory control technique (yoga, Cardiac coherence training, etc.) in the last 6 months * taking a beta-blocker, betamimetic, anti-arrhythmic, morphine, antidepressant treatment (Escitalopram) * having a pacemaker or severe heart disease * Current and known pregnancy or breastfeeding woman * with a cognitive deficit * under guardianship/curators or under judicial protection

 Related Trials